fifth/Second-step-of-being-a-PM/README.md

 Second-step-of-being-a-PM
 =========================

 Second step of being a PM.
-Will be display on 2014.12.18
+Will be displayed on 2014.12.18